mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 <details>
 <summary>Click to learn more</summary>

-You can prevent spotifyd service from stopping in case you'd log out (in case you plan to do something else on your RPI while streaming)
+You can prevent spotifyd service from stopping in case you'd log out (in case you plan to do something else on your RPi while streaming)

 ```console
 sudo loginctl enable-linger username